 Video Tutorial - Integrate Salesforce data in Power BI

-Salesforce integration in Power BI - How to configure connection for
+Salesforce integration in Power BI - How to configure the connection for

-Salesforce Driver (Authentication / Query Language / Examples / Driver UI) - Using
+ZappySys Salesforce Driver (Authentication / Query Language / Examples / Driver UI) - How to use the

 Create ODBC Data Source (DSN) based on ZappySys Salesforce Driver